aarish-codev/BeverageApp/Readme.md

 ### Running Application

-Go to BeverageApp.java in package "com.coditas.app", there will be a String order, copy your order in this and run the program as Java application.
+Go to BeverageApp.java in package "com.coditas.test", there will be a String order, copy your order in this and run the program as Java application.